kannan-chandra/kannan-chandra.com/_posts/2014-02-09-xamarin-binding-appsee.markdown

 ![](/images/xamarin-binding-appsee-5.png)

 For the output file, I'm using the name `ApiDefinitions.cs`.
+You can use any name *except* `Appsee`.
+If the file and the interface have the same name, you're going to encounter errors down the line.
 The contents of the file look like this :

 {% highlight c# %}